Fallen Upon Hard Times

-Despite having given advice to the patrons of his seminars to avoid using a lawyer and to plead guilty when charged by government courts; Adams pled Not Guilty and there is no record of Adams attempting to avoid using a lawyer.
+Despite having given advice to the patrons of his seminars to avoid using a lawyer and to plead guilty when charged by government courts, Adams pled Not Guilty and there is no record of Adams attempting to avoid using a lawyer.

 Why We Avoid Lawyers

-An advantage for a defendant with a legal education and experience in law is that many motions and arguments which could effectively win your case or a dismissal of the charges will not and cannot be argued by appointed counsel.
+An advantage for a defendant with a legal education and experience in law is that many motions and arguments which could effectively win your case or a dismissal of the charges will not and cannot be argued by an appointed counsel.

 Attorneys are very conservative and operate within a narrow range of acceptable legal argument or face sanctions by the court.

-Attorneys have a vested interest, whether they be prosecutors, judges or defense counsel, in maintaining de minimus standards and procedures that benefit the criminal justice system, often at the expense of the defendant.
+Lawyers have a vested interest, whether they be prosecutors, judges or defense counsel, in maintaining de minimus standards and procedures that benefit the criminal justice system, often at the expense of the defendant.

 Feds Stack The Deck

-Although Mr. Hall had the right idea in moving to litigate his own case; unfortunately, he couldn’t avoid the federal attorneys, nor their trap, nor the fact that the judge was a former lawyer.
+Although Hall had the right idea in moving to litigate his own case; unfortunately, he couldn’t avoid the federal attorneys, nor their trap, nor the fact that the judge was a former lawyer.
 Under the ruse of a Faretta Hearing, the Federal Court ruled that Hall “failed to demonstrate a knowing and intelligent waiver of his right to counsel” and compelled him to be represented by a court-appointed attorney.
 In other words, they intentionally stacked the deck against him.

 Adams pursued a different path.
 On January 13th, 2015 he accepted a plea bargain and never went to trial.
 Apparently, the court waited for Hall’s trial to conclude and then sentenced the two of them back to back.